Kristina01111000/Drws_site/README.md

 - he is going to send me a copy of the app to look at, its still in sandbox mode

 - make sure the other emails aren't being sent to me
+- talk about the contact page for gh